KDE/digikam-doc/image_editor/enhancement_tools.rst

         :alt:
         :align: center

-        The Image Editor G'MIC-Qt Tool Running the Array and Tiles/Puzzle Filter
+        The Image Editor G'MIC-Qt Tool Running the Array-and-Tiles/Puzzle Filter

     - **Artistic**: this filter collection apples great traditional effects that seek to transform a photograph into a drawing or painting.